Benjamin Ingrosso: 2014–2017: Let's Dance 2014 and Melodifestivalen

 Ingrosso won the Swedish celebrity dancing TV-series Let's Dance 2014, broadcast on TV4, alongside his professional dancing partner Sigrid Bernson.
-He has participated in his mother Pernilla Wahlgren's TV-series Wahlgrens värld, which is broadcast on Kanal 5, since 2016.
+He has participated in his mother Pernilla Wahlgren's TV-series Wahlgrens värld, which is broadcast on Kanal 5 and the streaming service MAX, since 2016.

 Ingrosso participated in Melodifestivalen 2017 with the song "Good Lovin'", which he co-wrote along with Louis Schoorl and Matt Pardon.
 He placed fifth in the final.

 2018–2019: Eurovision Song Contest and Identification

 Ingrosso participated again in Melodifestivalen 2018, with the song "Dance You Off".
 The song was written by Ingrosso, Louis Schoorl, and K Nita.
 He qualified for the final from the first semi-final and finished in first place.
 He represented Sweden in the Eurovision Song Contest 2018 in Lisbon, Portugal, in the second semi-final qualifying to the final.
 In the final he placed seventh, receiving the maximum 12 points from the juries of eight countries.
 Ingrosso performed his song against a backdrop of LED lights, which changed color in time to the beat of the music.
 He wore a black leather jacket, black jeans and white trainers.

 Ingrosso released his debut album, Identification, on 28 September 2018.
-He writes all his own music and also writes for other musicians including Oscar Zia, Molly Petterson Hammar, Dash Berlin and Isac Eliott.

-2020–present: En gång i tiden and Playlist
+2020–2022: En gång i tiden and Playlist

 Ingrosso took part in the eleventh series of Swedish reality television show, Så mycket bättre, alongside multiple fellow Swedish artists including Loreen and Tove Styrke.
 On 15 January 2021, he released his second studio album, En gång i tiden.
 The album is entirely in Swedish and marks his first full album in the language.
-Speaking about the album on social media, Ingrosso stated, "I love and miss singing in Swedish" and that the inspiration for the record came from his "love for Swedish pop and all of the great Swedish musicians that’s been my source of inspiration since [he] was a kid".
+Speaking about the album on social media, Ingrosso stated, "I love and miss singing in Swedish" and that the inspiration for the record came from his "love for Swedish pop and all of the great Swedish musicians that's been my source of inspiration since [he] was a kid".
 The second part of the album, En gång i tiden (del 2), was released on 16 April.

 Ingrosso's fourth studio album and second English-language album, Playlist, was released on 17 June 2022.

+2023–present: Better Days Tour and Pink Velvet Theatre

+In late 2023, Ingrosso announced his "Better Days Tour" with shows in Sweden and throughout Europe.
+In May 2024, he performed a medley of "Look Who's Laughing Now", "Kite" and "Honey Boy" as an interval act in the first semi-final of the Eurovision Song Contest 2024 in Malmö.
+On 25 October 2024, Ingrosso's fifth studio album, Pink Velvet Theatre, was released.
+The album topped the charts in Sweden upon release.

 Personal life

-Ingrosso was born in Danderyd, to former dancer now restaurant owner Emilio Ingrosso, and singer Pernilla Wahlgren.
-He is the younger brother of Oliver Ingrosso and Bianca Wahlgren Ingrosso, and older half brother of Theodor Wahlgren.
-He is the grandson of actors Hans Wahlgren and Christina Schollin, and nephew of actors Niclas Wahlgren and Linus Wahlgren.
-He is also a cousin of Swedish House Mafia band member Sebastian Ingrosso.
-He is of Italian descent through his father, and of Swedish and Italian descent through his mother.
 Ingrosso was in a six-year relationship with influencer Linnea Widmark; the couple broke up in March 2019.